 Ans: Corrosion is the natural process by which a naturally pure metal converts into a more stable form of itself like sulfide, hydroxide or oxide.
 It is an actual degradation of the metal as it renders the metal useless of its usual metallic character.

 Rusting is the specific name given to the corrosion of iron.
 Rust can be termed with the chemical formula of Iron Oxide with its general form formula being Fe2O3.nH2O.
 Iron when in contact with air moisture or water, corrodes and forms rust.

-To learn more important questions like structure of atom class 11 questions and answers, register with BYJU’S.
+To learn more about important questions in Chemical Reactions and Equations Class 10, register with BYJU’S.